Answered By: IESE Library Last Updated: Nov 21, 2019 Views: 82

 Choose one or more subject categories from the pop-up by double clicking a desired category and adding it to the list (e.g Business, Economics, Management) or a specific journal (Journal of Marketing, MIS Quarterly).

 The SCImago Journal and Country Rank portal provides an easy to use Journal Indicators facility based on Scopus data.

-Publish or Perish is a free software program that uses Google Scholar as its data source.
+Publish or Perish is a software program that retrieves and analyzes academic citations.
+It uses a variety of data sources (incl.
+Google Scholar and Microsoft Academic Search).

-The FT 45 Journals used in FT Research Rank of business schools includes practitioner journals (e.g. Harvard Business Review) often omitted in citation-based rankings.
+The 50 Journals used in FT Research Rank of business schools includes practitioner journals (e.g. Harvard Business Review) often omitted in citation-based rankings.

 For additional web resources, including papers that discuss ranking of business and management journals, see: